microsoft/vscode-azurehealthcareapis-tools/FHIR-Converter/README.md

 ## Other useful extensions

-You may want to install other extensions from the marketplace to obtain some language support, such as syntax highlighting, for `.hl7` and `.liquid` files.
+Here are some extensions available from the Microsoft Azure Martketplace that may improve your template editing experience.

-- `HL7Tools` provides some basic language support for `.hl7` files
+- [HL7Tools](https://marketplace.visualstudio.com/items?itemName=RobHolme.hl7tools) provides some basic language support for .hl7 files
-- `Liquid Languages Support` provides some basic language support for `.liquid` files.
+- [Liquid Languages Support](https://marketplace.visualstudio.com/items?itemName=neilding.language-liquid) provides some basic language support for .liquid files
+- [FHIR tools](https://marketplace.visualstudio.com/items?itemName=Yannick-Lagger.vscode-fhir-tools) provides FHIR validation capabilities

+Microsoft provides you links to these extensions only as a convenience, and the inclusion of links to these extensions do not imply endorsement by Microsoft.
+Microsoft makes no warranties, express or implied, guarantees or conditions with respect to your use of these extensions.
+Microsoft disclaims all liability for any damages or losses, including direct, consequential, special, indirect, incidental or punitive, resulting from your use of these extensions.

 ## Contributing